Chor Lau-heung (1979 TV series)

-Chor Lau-heung is a Hong Kong wuxia television series adapted from the first three novels in the Chu Liuxiang novel series by Taiwanese writer Gu Long.
-Adam Cheng starred as the titular protagonist, Chor Lau-heung (Cantonese for "Chu Liuxiang").
-The series was first broadcast on TVB on September 3, 1979.
-The 65 episodes long series was divided into four parts: The Legend of Mo-fa (無花傳奇), The Great Desert (大沙漠), Legend of the Divine Palace (神宮傳奇) and The Final Battle (最後一戰).
+Chor Lau-heung is a Hong Kong wuxia television series adapted from the first three novels in the Chu Liuxiang Series by Taiwanese writer Gu Long.
+Adam Cheng starred as the eponymous character, Chu Liuxiang (Chor Lau-heung).
+The series was first broadcast on TVB on 3 September 1979.
+The 65 episodes long series was divided into four parts: The Legend of Wuhua, The Great Desert, Legend of the Divine Palace, and The Final Battle.